erdenbatuhan/dockerized-mongodb-replicas/README.md

 To clean up Docker resources, including removing containers, images, and volumes, use the following command:

+This command will remove images, containers, volumes (e.g., dangling volumes such as dangling Docker volumes such as _0c18b ...
+362cf_), networks, and orphaned containers.

 ```bash
 make clean
 ```

-This command will:

-- Stop any existing containers related to the application and remove them
-- Remove Docker images related to the application
-- Remove dangling Docker volumes, excluding those with names ending in ".db"

 ### Clean Up the DB